MaXuSun/ACDA/readme.md

 ```

 ### Acknowledgement
-Some of the code is adapted from [CAN](https://github.com/kgl-prml/Contrastive-Adaptation-Network-for-Unsupervised-Domain-Adaptation).
+Some of the code is borrowed from [CAN](https://github.com/kgl-prml/Contrastive-Adaptation-Network-for-Unsupervised-Domain-Adaptation).